Michael Duane Zack III: Murder of Ravonne Smith

 Less than 24 hours after he murdered Russillo, Zack befriended and later killed 31-year-old Ravonne Kennedy Smith.

 After murdering Russillo, Zack travelled to a bar at Pensacola Beach, where he first met and befriended Smith.
 Both of them went to the beach to smoke marijuana and after doing so, Smith allowed Zack to go back to the house where she lived together with her boyfriend.
-After gaining entry into Smith's home, Zack attacked Smith by smashing her head with a bottle, and even slammed her head into the floor.
-Zack subdued Smith to the ground and he raped her.
+After gaining entry into Smith's home, Zack attacked Smith by smashing her head with a bottle, and slammed her head into the floor.
+Zack subdued Smith to the ground, and he raped her.
 Thereafter, Zack used an oyster knife to stab the 31-year-old victim four times in her chest.

 After stabbing Smith to death, Zack stole the television, VCR and purse from Smith's house, and he tried to pawn the items.
 However, as the pawn shop suspected that the items were stolen, Zack fled and went into hiding at an empty house in Panama City.

 Three days after he killed Smith, Zack was arrested at Panama City, and he subsequently confessed to the two murders to police.
 Zack was first charged on June 18, 1996, for the murder of Ravonne Smith, before he faced another murder charge for strangling Laurie Russillo.